dmccrearytg/copilot-metadata/docs/glossary.md

 #### Narrower Concept Relationship

 A type of directed edge in a graph where one concept vertex (the narrower) is encompassed by or is more specific than another concept vertex (the broader).
 It represents the inverse of a broader concept relationship.

+#### Negative Response

+A response from a user that a question was not answered by a chatbot or agent.
+Negative responses are analyzed by the system, classified and frequency analysis is generated.
+This allows developers to focus their efforts on creating queries that answer the most frequently unanswered questions.

 #### Notes